icopy-site/awesome-cn/docs/awesome/awesome-micropython.md

 * [micropython-redis](https://github.com/dwighthubbard/micropython-redis) - A Redis client implementation designed for use with MicroPython.
 * [picoredis](https://github.com/SpotlightKid/picoredis) - A very minimal Redis client (not only) for MicroPython.
 * [micropg](https://github.com/nakagami/micropg) - PostgreSQL database driver for MicroPython.
+* [micropg_lite](https://github.com/TimonW-Dev/micropg_lite) - PostgreSQL database driver for MicroPython, based on micropg but aiming to require less memory with some compromises in functionality.
 * [nmongo](https://github.com/nakagami/nmongo) - MongoDB client for CPython and MicroPython, with MongoDB shell-like APIs.
 * [MicroPyDatabase](https://github.com/sungkhum/MicroPyDatabase) - A low-memory JSON-based database for MicroPython.
 * [micropython-firebase-realtime-database](https://github.com/ckoever/micropython-firebase-realtime-database) - Firebase implementation for MicroPython optimized for ESP32.